Langtang Valley Trek - 8 Days

 Frequently Asked Questions about Langtang Valley Trek - 8 Days

 In terms of difficulty, the Langtang Valley Trek is a moderate trek.
 The trek requires 5 to 6 hours of daily walking on a few uphill pathways.
-Therefore, if you're somewhat fairly fit, you can easily accomplish the trek.
-However, trekking preparation before months of the trek is a must for first-time trekkers.
+Therefore, if you're fairly fit, you can easily accomplish the trek.
+However, preparation months before the trek is a must for first-time trekkers.

+Yes.
 For every two trekkers, one porter is appointed.
-Our porters are capable of carrying 20 kgs of weight which implies that a trekker must have a luggage limit of 10 kg.
+Our porters are capable of carrying 20 kg of weight, which implies that a trekker must limit their luggage to 10 kg.

-• Allow your body to acclimatize by climbing slowly and taking enough rest days at higher elevations.
+• Allow your body to acclimatize by climbing slowly and taking rest days at higher elevations.

 • Avoid alcohol and smoking.